CameronDwyer/M365ToDoMaintenanceTool/README.md

 - No data is stored locally - all operations are against Microsoft's API
 - Uses delegated permissions (operates in your user context)

+## License

+This project is licensed under the **MIT-0 License** (MIT No Attribution) - see the [LICENSE](LICENSE) file for details.

-## Disclaimer and License
+## Disclaimer

 **IMPORTANT: USE AT YOUR OWN RISK**

 This tool permanently deletes completed tasks from Microsoft To-Do.
 Once deleted, tasks cannot be recovered.

-Key points:
-- This software is provided as-is without warranty
-- You are solely responsible for any data loss
-- Always review the task list before confirming deletion
-- Test with DryRun mode first
+This software is provided as-is without warranty of any kind.
+You are solely responsible for any data loss.
+Always review the task list before confirming deletion and test with DryRun mode first.
-- Ensure you have proper backups if needed

-By using this software, you accept full responsibility for any consequences.

 ---